IATI/IATI-Datastore/docs/api/error.rst

       -  ``last_parsed`` - last date resource was successfully parsed
       -  ``num_of_activities`` number of activities datastore has successfully parsed and stored
+-   ``/api/1/about/datasets/nest`` retrieves the list of datasets currently in the datastore with specific details (as shown above) for each dataset.

 Errors
 ------